gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the native model to use deferred configuration.
 - Add output file to binaries.
 Remove output file from the component.
+- Add a convention to give each binary a separate output directory.
 - Add windows and linux specific output files (eg .lib file for a shared library on windows).
 - Allow `ExecutableBinary` and `SharedLibraryBinary` instances to be added manually.